Lightweight Fault Isolation (LFI) in LLVM¶

 Stack guard elimination¶

-Note: this optimization has not been implemented.
+Note: not yet implemented.

 If the stack pointer is modified by adding/subtracting a small immediate, and then later used to perform a memory access without any intervening jumps, then the guard on the stack pointer modification can be removed.
 This is because the load/store is guaranteed to trap if the stack pointer has been moved outside of the sandbox region.